jollyjinx/sma2mqtt/SMA Protocol.md

 ## 0x6065 Protocol: Inverter Communication
 =========================================

 Warning this protocol uses little endian format.
-It has a header followed by one command.
+Requests and responses share the same header format.
+Requests to the inverter send the header followed by a command (e.g. logon, logoff, data request ).
+Responses from the inverter have the same header with data then attached (e.g. ac-power values ).

-### Header
+### 0x6065 Protocol Header

 addr | type| explanation
 -----------------------------------